 Perhaps you’re in the same boat.
 Trying to squeeze as much farm life as you can onto a small spot of earth you call your own.
 Many of us are on limited pasture supply.
 Or trying to conserve as much as we can on our feed bill.
 I know “they” say a cow only needs X amount of pasture or hay a day, but are they really getting enough to eat?
 “They” said our Dexter only needed ½ a bale a day and we learned that was certainly not the case pretty quickly!

-Since we’ve learned the basics of keeping a family cow, we’ve got a few tricks up our sleeves now that allow us to better husband our animals.
-And the easiest one for knowing if our cow is well fed is to learn where her rumen is and monitory it daily to make sure it’s full.
+Since we’ve learned the basics of keeping a family cow, we’ve got a few tricks up our sleeves.
+These allow us to better husband our animals.
+And the easiest one for knowing if our cow is well-fed is to learn where her rumen is and monitor it daily to make sure it’s full.

 We put her away overnight with no feed so that her rumen was on the empty side and I could get a photo for you.
 Apparently, it was cold that night and she decided to keep warm and disgrace herself by lying in a pile of her own waste as she is wont to do from time to time.

 See that pocket of sunken flesh in the shape of a triangle inside the red circle?
 That’s the area you’ll want to pay attention to.
 Her rumen is in there.

-Now, as much as I wanted to make myself an easy mnemonic device when I first learned this info and say “Rumen is on the right,” it’s not.
+I badly wanted to make myself an easy mnemonic device and say “Rumen is on the right,” it’s not.
 No easy way to remember it, but the fact is the rumen is on the left side.
 And the left side only.